vbenjamin88/array-svelte-assessment/README.md

 ## Interview Instructions

 **SvelteKit Frontend Exercise (Paid)**
 This paid exercise is designed to evaluate how you design, structure, and implement a small SvelteKit application under realistic constraints.
-You will be working in a SvelteKit codebase we provide, using Svelte & TypeScript throughout.
+You will be working in a SvelteKit codebase we've provided, using Svelte & TypeScript throughout.

 ---

 **Technology & Constraints**
 The application should be built using SvelteKit and TypeScript and styled with plain CSS (or SCSS if already configured).
-A shared CSS variables stylesheet will be provided and should be used consistently for spacing, colors, and typography.
+A shared CSS variables stylesheet has been provided and should be used consistently for spacing, colors, and typography.
 Please do not use Tailwind, component libraries, or other styling frameworks.

 Svelte 4 should be used for this project.
 Svelte legacy documentation is available here:
 https://svelte.dev/docs/svelte/legacy-overview